 Tomatillos are in season right now and I can’t believe it’s taken me this long to share this amazing recipe with you!
 And when you try it- I think you’ll be wondering the same too, because this fresh Tomatillo Salsa Recipe is simply the BEST!

 And here is why: Because the tomatillos are totally raw.
 Yep, you read it right, yes, they are raw, not roasted, not cooked what-so-ever- and I know some of you are probably feeling a little skeptical- and that’s ok- I was too.
 But I ‘m hoping you suspend your disbelief and trust me on this and just give a try.
+You will never want to roast your tomatillos again!

-I remember the first time I experienced this Fresh Salsa Verde- my friend Kate made it for a Mexican themed dinner party and I was blown away by the flavor and freshness.
+I remember the first time I experienced this Fresh Salsa Verde- my friend Kate made it for a Mexican-themed dinner party and I was blown away by the flavor and freshness.
 I couldn’t stop eating it!

 Such a great addition to your Mexican Feast.
 Simple yet sooooo flavorful!
 Serve the Tomatillo Salsa with chips or FISH TACOS, quesadillas, Portobello Tacos or use it as an enchilada sauce.
 You’ll pretty much want to drink it!